jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-08-20-apple-tv-now-syncs-tv-refresh-rate-to-content.md

 title: Apple TV Now Syncs TV Refresh Rate to Content
 date: '2018-08-20 09:57:21'
 summary: I’m a die-hard Apple TV fan, using a 4th-gen device for regular big-screen Netflix, YouTube or Plex binges.
 However during a recent viewing, something struck me as not-quite-right ...
-tags: [Consumer Tech, Lifehacks, Media, Streaming]
+tags: [Consumer Tech, Lifehacks, Posts, Media, Streaming]
 ---

 I'm a die-hard Apple TV fan, using a 4th-gen device for regular big-screen Netflix, YouTube or Plex binges.
 However during a recent viewing, something struck me as not-quite-right.
 YouTube's wonderful 1080p60 content didn't look quite so buttery smooth as on a phone or iPad.